 When asked how communities and individuals obtained their toilet, participants noted one of the three sources for obtaining a toilet: self-bought and self-built, government provision, and NGO support.
 Some participants noted that they or other people in their community built their own toilets for personal use.
-For example, a male IDI participant in IDI in Nimba county said that some people in his ODF community built their own toilet for the own usage.
+For example, a male IDI participant in IDI in Nimba county said that some people in his ODF community built their own toilet for their own usage.

-"Some people build their own toilet."
+''' "Some people build their own toilet."

-(Nimba County Sanniquellie Meh District #2, Swakazue, IDI, ODF Community Male)
+(Nimba County Sanniquellie Meh District #2, Swakazue, ODF, IDI, Male) '''